-By 2025, the global datasphere is expected to reach a size of over 175 zettabytes (175 trillion gigabytes), with 49% of all that data being stored in public clouds.
-Revenues in this space are already at unprecedented levels.
+By 2025, the global datasphere is expected to reach a size of over 175 zettabytes (175 trillion gigabytes), with 49% of all that data being stored in public clouds.1 Revenues in this space are already at unprecedented levels.
 Amazon, via its AWS platform, registered over $35 billion in 2021, marking a whopping 35% annual growth rate.
-Over the next two years, the company is spending over $12 billion on 5 new data centers in the US and $1.8 billion on data centers in the UK.
-Other hyperscalers such as Microsoft via its Azure platform, raked in $19 billion last year, while Google via Google Cloud made $6 billion with an annual growth rate of over 63%.
+Over the next two years, the company is spending over $12 billion on 5 new data centers in the US and $1.8 billion on data centers in the UK.2 Other hyperscalers such as Microsoft via its Azure platform, raked in $19 billion last year, while Google via Google Cloud made $6 billion with an annual growth rate of over 63 %.3

 Transforming generic machines into super processors

 That is why it is not surprising to see today’s cloud platforms spearheading the latest advancements in the IT space.
 The adoption of vector packet processing (VPP) makes a good example.
-Created by FD.io, VPP is an extensible framework that provides out-of-the-box switch and router functionality for generic servers.
-It uses the data plane development kit (DPDK) for the server host OS kernel bypass, leveraging DPDK’s libraries, features and drivers to perform packet processing in the user space.
+Created by FD.io, vector packet processing is an extensible framework that provides out-of-the-box switch and router functionality4 for generic servers.
+VPP uses the data plane development kit (DPDK) for the server host OS kernel bypass, leveraging DPDK’s libraries, features and drivers to perform packet processing in the user space.
 This covers features such as header decapsulation, policy-based routing, NAT and packet tunneling.